 Insurance Requirements

 It is illegal to operate a motorcycle without insurance or proof of financial responsibility.
-The minimum insurance requirements for motorcycles are the same as they are for other motor vehicles:
+The minimum insurance requirements for motorcycles are the same as they are for other motor vehicles:- $25,000 for bodily injury or death of another person in an accident

 - $50,000 for bodily injury or death of two or more individuals in one accident